PPG Wave: After PPG

 The end of PPG saw the beginning of Waldorf GmbH (later Waldorf Music), which used PPG's technology to create the Microwave (1989), a streamlined, rack-mounted approximation of the PPG Wave 2.3 with original wavetables and analog filters.
 Further evolutions of the original theme would appear in later years, including the extensive WAVE synthesizer (1993), the DSP-driven Microwave II (1997), and the knob-laden Microwave II variants, the XT and XTk (1998–1999).

 After PPG, other manufacturers also produced Wavetable "look-up" synthesizers, such as Sequential's Prophet VS (1986) and Ensoniq's VFX series(1989) and later models such as SD and Fizmo which used Transwaves.
 Later came the arrival of synthesizers such as the Access Virus Ti (2005), Waldorf Blofeld (2007), which included 64 wavetables.
 None of these designs is exactly like the "wave-scanning" and interpolation that occurs from adjacent waves, in a table, as with the PPG.
 The Waldorf Quantum (2018) comes closer to the PPG in wavetable capabilities.

 More recent advancements in personal computing technology made possible the release of VST plugin models of the original PPG Wave series, including Waldorf's Wave 2.V (2000), and Wave 3.V (2011).
 The latter was co-developed with Palm, and more accurately replicates the familiar aliasing and filtering characteristics of both the Wave 2.2 and 2.3.
+In 2024, Behringer released the Wave, a hardware clone of the 2.2 / 2.3 versions of the original PPG Wave.